1. Get Immediate Help, if Necessary

 - You may apply a compression wrap such as an Ace bandage.

 4. Treat Symptoms

 - For pain and inflammation, give the person over-the-counter pain medication such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn).
 Do not give aspirin to anyone under age 18 unless advised by your doctor for a specific condition.

 - If pain and swelling get worse in 24 hours, see a doctor.

-- The doctor may need to order X-rays to rule out a fracture that was not obvious and examine the wrist to look for signs of tendonitis, arthritis, gout, infection, or other conditions.
+- The doctor may need to order X-rays to rule out a fracture that was not obvious at first and examine the wrist to look for signs of tendonitis, arthritis, gout, infection, or other conditions.